The static rules filter

 Here's a general outline for using the static rules filter:

 1. Clear any existing filters.
 The instrumented kernel retains its settings, so you should be careful not to make any assumptions about the settings that are in effect when you set up your filters.
-Start by removing the tracing for all classes and events:
+Start by suppressing the tracing of all classes and events (except for Control events, which are always emitted):

 TraceEvent(_NTO_TRACE_DELALLCLASSES);